 graduates.
 In that year, the Sindh Assembly elevated the Institute's

-learning in the field of Management and Business Administration.
+field of Management and Business Administration.

 The IBA initially offered its MBA program only for day scholars.
 In